-A business loan agreement typically includes a promissory note stating the amount you agree to borrow and the term and rate at which you must pay the money back, Thompson said.
+A business loan agreement typically includes a promissory note stating the amount you agree to borrow, and the term and interest rate at which you must pay the money back.
 The promissory note is essentially your promise to pay back the funds you borrow.

-If you’re securing a loan with collateral, the loan agreement would include a security agreement describing the items the lender would be able to seize if you default on payments.
+If you’re securing a loan with collateral, a loan agreement with collateral would include a security agreement describing the items the lender would be able to seize if you default on payments.
 This could include business property, equipment or merchandise.

 The loan agreement states the interest rate associated with your loan.
-Several factors influence this figure, such as the collateral you offer and your risk as a borrower, Thompson explained.
-A higher-than-expected interest rate wouldn’t necessarily be a red flag, but you might want to wait to sign the agreement until after you’ve explored other options.
+Several factors influence the rate, such as the collateral you offer and your risk as a borrower.

 Don’t forget the fine print

-A lender might require you to sign a personal guarantee within your loan agreement, and it’s crucial that business owners understand what it entails.
-If your business doesn’t have enough assets to secure the loan, the lender might require you and co-owners to sign a personal guarantee giving the lender the right to seize your personal assets if you don’t pay back the loan.
+A lender might require you to sign a personal guaranty in your loan agreement.
+If your business doesn’t have enough assets to secure the loan, the lender might require you and co-owners to sign a personal guaranty giving the lender the right to seize your personal assets if you don’t pay back the loan.

-Thompson warned that many business owners designate their companies as corporations or limited liability companies to reduce their personal liabilities; however, signing a personal guarantee puts your assets on the line if your business fails to repay the loan.
+Many business owners designate their companies as corporations or limited liability companies to reduce their personal liabilities.
+However, signing a personal guaranty puts your assets on the line if your business fails to repay the loan.

-A business loan agreement might include a cross-default provision, which many business owners don’t understand.
-If you have multiple loans with one lender, defaulting on one loan triggers default on all of your loans with that lender, said Brian J. Thompson, a Chicago-based certified public accountant and business attorney.
+A business loan agreement might include a cross-default provision.
+If you have multiple loans with one lender, defaulting on one loan could trigger default on all your loans with that lender, said Brian J. Thompson, a Chicago-based certified public accountant and business attorney.

-Some people like to pay down debt as soon as they can, but Salisbury warned a loan agreement might prohibit you from doing that.
-If you start making extra payments or you pay off your loan early, you could face a penalty from the lender.
+Some borrowers like to pay down debt as soon as possible, but a loan agreement might prohibit them from doing that.
+If you start making extra payments or you pay off your loan early, you could face a prepayment penalty from the lender.
 Lenders generally want you on a schedule where you pay interest in full.

 Within the loan agreement, the lender will describe what events might trigger a default, such as late payments or falling below a certain asset level within your business.
-The lender has the ability to decide which of your actions could be considered defaulting on your loan, Thompson explained.
+The lender has the ability to decide which of your actions could be considered defaulting on your loan.

-There are a few commonly used terms you’ll likely come across when you’re reviewing your loan agreement.
-Here’s some jargon you can expect to see in your loan agreement:
+In addition to the fine print, there are commonly used terms you may come across when reviewing your business loan agreement.
+Here are some terms you can expect to see:

 - Amortization.
-This is debt paid off through equal periodic payments made at the end of a fixed period.
+This is debt paid off over time through equal installments.

 - Annual percentage rate (APR).
-This is the rate reflecting the amount of interest earned or charged.
+This is the rate reflecting the amount of interest charged, plus any other fees.

 - Balloon payment.
-This is a payment you must make at the end of the loan term that is larger than the other installment payments you’ve made throughout the life of the loan.
+This is a payment you make at the end of a loan term that is larger than the other installment payments you’ve been making on the loan.

-- Co-signer.
-A person who will assume responsibility of the loan if the primary cardholder is unable to repay the balance/debt.
+- Cosigner.
+This person will assume responsibility for the loan if the primary borrower is unable to repay the balance.

 - Curtailment.
 This is a payment you make in addition to your regular payment to reduce the principal balance of the loan.

 - Default.
-This is failure to fulfill the promise made in the loan agreement, such as failing to pay back the loan.
+This is failure to fulfill the promise made in the loan agreement.
+An example of default is failing to pay back the loan.

 - Deferred payment loan.
-This is a loan that allows the borrower to make payments at a later date rather at signing.
+This is a loan that allows the borrower to make payments at a later date rather than the original due date.

-- Factor rate: This is a decimal figure showing the total repayment amount, which is often associated with merchant cash advances.
+- Factor rate.
+This is a decimal figure showing the total repayment amount.
+It’s often associated with merchant cash advances.

 - Interest-only payment loan.
-Rather than amortizing, you pay this loan is off with monthly payments of just interest, then you pay off the principal balance in one lump sum at the end of the term in a lump sum or with a new loan.
+Rather than amortizing, you pay off this loan with monthly payments covering just interest.
+Then, you pay off the principal balance at the end of the term in a lump sum or with a new loan.

-- Loan-to-value ratio (LTV).
-This is the ratio of the principal balance of a loan to the value of the asset that the loan covers.
+- Loan-to-value (LTV) ratio.
+This is the ratio of the loan amount you want to borrow to the value of the asset you’re purchasing with the loan.